Edward-Kabue/Edward-Kabue/README.md

   code: [JavaScript, React, Redux,Semantic UI, Bootstrap, Tailwind CSS, Python],
   challenge: "I am honing my React skills and picking up Vue",
-  funFacts: ['I have 3+ years of remote work experience with devs from all over the world',
+  funFacts: ['I have 3+ years of  work experience with devs from all over the world',]
-  'my tiny chihuahua dog is ready to woof at the right offer'] }
+}
 ```